ChartIQ/chartiq-react-app/README.md

 ## Building the project

-If you want to use the ChartIQ advanced chart sample in its default state and use it in your own React project, simply run the following command to generate the production bundle file:
+If you want to use the ChartIQ advanced chart sample in its default state in your own React project, simply run the following command to generate the production bundle file:

 ```sh
 npm run build